GunnerLab/mcce4_tutorial/docs/guide/p_batch.md

 Aborting MCCE...
 ```

-In this way, the user can choose any desired subset of proteins from the source directory's protein set.
+By marking book.txt, the user can choose to run any desired subset of proteins from the source directory's protein set.